Skip to Content

 If your grout lines get covered by rolling, you can get away with mainly using one and then just trimming hard-to-reach areas with a brush.

-We absolutely can’t get over how much our painted tile backsplash has modernized our kitchen.
-If just hate the look of your backsplash and don’t want the hassle of tearing old the old tile, you really should consider this DIY kitchen idea.
+We absolutely can’t believe the huge impact our painted backsplash had on modernizing our kitchen.
+If you hate the look of your backsplash and don’t want the hassle of tearing out the old tile, go for it!
+We are still happy we did.

 Painting A Tile Backsplash